yashiwashi123/yashiwashi123.github.io/bumblebee.md

 ![image2](/resources/bumblebee/image2.png)

-When we scroll into the main function a little, we start noticing some intersting things.
+When we scroll into the main function a little, we can see a string being passed as an argument:
-Let's start with this string:
 ![image3](/resources/bumblebee/image3.png)

 I know that bumblebee uses RC4 encryption from two sources.
 One, from reading about the malware from articles like [this](https://www.proofpoint.com/us/blog/threat-insight/bumblebee-is-still-transforming) and two, from Flare's capa explorer plugin which indicates it found a pattern matching RC4 encryption.

 ![image4](/resources/bumblebee/image4.png)

-Shortly after this interesting string, a function call is made that takes another intersting string as an arugment
+Shortly after this string, a function call is made that takes another intersting string as an arugment

 ![alt text](/resources/bumblebee/image5.png)